Forecasting the E_G measurements from the photometric and spectroscopic surveys of Chinese Space Station Survey Telescope (CSST): Conclusion

-Our analysis yields several key quantitative outcomes: \begin{itemize} \item CSST will achieve a few-percent level precision on $E_G$ over a wide range of angular scales, with constraints reaching $\sim 4\%$ at $\ell > 100$ across various lens redshift bins.
-By compressing information of various scales and source redshift bins, the predicted scale-independent $E_G$ measurements can reach $3\%-9\%$ at $0<z<1.2$ --- a factor of several to an order of magnitude improvement over current observations. \item Within the $\mu-\Sigma$ parametrization of modified gravity, CSST can constrain $\Sigma_0$---the parameter associated with the effective gravitational constant of the Weyl potential---to $\sim 5\%$, while $\mu_0$ is constrained at the $30-50\%$ level. \item The dominant source of uncertainty in $E_G$ originates from the RSD parameter $\beta$, whose precision limits the overall constraining power.
-If future spectroscopic surveys improve $\beta$ constraints to the $1\%$ level, $E_G$ can be also measured at the percent-level over a wide redshift range, and both $\mu_0$ and $\Sigma_0$ could be constrained about five times more tightly, with $\Sigma_0$ approaching percent-level precision. \end{itemize}
+\begin{itemize} \item CSST will achieve a few-percent level precision on $E_G$ over a wide range of angular scales, with constraints reaching $\sim 4\%$ at $\ell > 100$ across various lens redshift bins.
+By compressing information of various scales and source redshift bins, the predicted scale-independent $E_G$ measurements can reach $3\%-9\%$ at $0<z<1.2$ --- a factor of several to an order of magnitude improvement over current observations.

+\item Within the $\mu-\Sigma$ parametrization of modified gravity, CSST can constrain $\Sigma_0$---the parameter associated with the effective gravitational constant of the Weyl potential---to $\sim 5\%$, while $\mu_0$ is constrained at the $30-50\%$ level.

+\item The dominant source of uncertainty in $E_G$ originates from the RSD parameter $\beta$, whose precision limits the overall constraining power.
+If future spectroscopic surveys improve $\beta$ constraints to the $1\%$ level, $E_G$ can be also measured at the percent-level over a wide redshift range, and both $\mu_0$ and $\Sigma_0$ could be constrained about five times more tightly, with $\Sigma_0$ approaching percent-level precision.

+\item For specific modified gravity models, the $f(R)$ scenario exhibits a pronounced scale dependence in $E_G(\ell,z)$, with a clear suppression relative to GR at high multipoles, while converging to GR on large scales.
+Such scale-dependent features are well within the sensitivity of CSST.

+\item In contrast, the nDGP model primarily induces a nearly scale-independent shift in $E_G$, yielding systematically lower values than GR across all redshifts, with deviations exceeding the $1\sigma$ level and thus remaining distinguishable with CSST measurements. \end{itemize}

 These results confirm that CSST will serve as a highly competitive Stage-IV facility for tomographic tests of gravity.
 The $E_G$ statistic, benefiting from the inherent cancellation of cosmic variance and independence from galaxy bias and $\sigma_8$, offers a robust and model-independent diagnostic for deviations from GR.
 Our forecasts further highlight the critical synergy between photometric weak lensing surveys and high-precision spectroscopic campaigns: improvements in $\beta$ determination directly and substantially enhance the $E_G$ constraining power.